 Why does this matter?

-Apple Enterprise Developer is an effective way of getting malware onto iOS devices, as these applications never go through the Apple App Store vetting process they may contain malicious code or have a number of other threats to the individual and organizational data, like the example below:
+Apple Enterprise Developer is an effective way of getting malware onto iOS devices, as these applications never go through the Apple App Store vetting process.
+They may contain malicious code or have a number of other threats to the individual and business data, like the example below:

 How does Apple control the way Enterprise certificates are issued?

-- Organization must be a legal entity with 100 or more employees
+- Business must be a legal entity with 100 or more employees

 What can I do as an organization to protect my apps and data?